 The Pixel 3a's unreinforced display panel is fragile.
 If you are reusing the screen, be sure to pay special attention to the warnings in the opening procedure.

-The trickiest part of the procedure is re-attaching the proximity sensor connector, which requires some patience and finesse.
+The procedure requires re-attaching the proximity sensor connector, which requires some patience and finesse.